Features & Benefits

 Processing Information: Processors and Processing Chemicals

-- Imagelink COM DR 2467 and Imagelink Ecopos 305 Microfilm can be processed in most typical continuous-strand type medium- and deep-tank processors (such as Allen F10, F-10R, F-20, F-20R, Houston Fearless 76, Oscar, Jamieson, Hollywood, Kodak Versamat 75, and others utilizing Imagelink COM Professional Developer and Replenisher DRC with Imagelink Microfilm Fixer and Replenisher).
+IMAGELINK Ecopos 305 Microfilm can be processed in most typical continuous-strand type medium- and deep-tank processors (such as Allen F10, F-10R, F-20, F-20R, Houston Fearless 76, Oscar, Jamieson, Hollywood, Kodak Versamat 75, and others utilizing IMAGELINK COM Professional Developer and Replenisher DRC with IMAGELINK Microfilm Fixer and Replenisher).

-- Imagelink COM DR 2467 and Imagelink Ecopos 305 Microfilms are compatible with all standard microfilm processing equipment and high quality microfilm chemicals, although results may vary.
+- IMAGELINK Ecopos 305 Microfilms are compatible with all standard microfilm processing equipment and high quality microfilm chemicals, although results may vary.

 IMPORTANT: For best results, and to avoid aeration, always add chemical concentrate to water -- not water to concentrate.